 iii.
 When leveraged leasing is a significant part of the lessor’s business activities in terms of revenue, net income, or assets, the components of the net investment balance in leveraged leases shall be disclosed.

-38. Companies shall disclose the effect on the balance sheet and the income statement resulting from a change in lease classification under paragraph 3, for leases that at inception would have been classified differently had the guidance in paragraph 3 been in effect at the inception of the original lease.

-39. Refer to the Preamble for further discussion regarding disclosure requirements.
+51. Refer to the Preamble for further discussion regarding disclosure requirements.

 Relevant Literature

+52. This statement rejects ASU 2016-02, Leases.
+For statutory accounting, leases are treated as operating leases for lessees and rejects the treatment as financing leases specified in 842-10-25 and rejects the recognition of the right to use assets and related liabilities.
+For statutory accounting, specific guidance is adopted on sale leaseback transactions, specific guidance from lessors, leveraged leases from sections 842-40 and 842-50, respectively.
+The financing method is rejected for statutory accounting but adopted for instances where a sale-leaseback transaction fails sale accounting.
+The guidance within INT 02-15: EITF 00-11: Lessors' Evaluation of Whether Leases of Certain Integral Equipment Meet the Ownership Transfer Requirements of FASB Statement 13 applied to leases with inception between January 1, 2003 and January 1, 2020.
+With adoption of substantive revisions to SSAP No. 22R this guidance is nullified.

+a.
 Accounting Standards Codification (ASC) 420-10-25 paragraphs 11-13 and ASC 420-10-30 paragraph 8 regarding the recognition of costs to terminate an operating lease before the end of the term and costs that will continue to be incurred under the contract for its remaining term without economic benefit are adopted.
 Other provisions of ASC 420 are rejected in SSAP No. 24.

+b.
 ASU 2014-05, Service Concession Arrangements (Adopted with modification to only exclude service concession arrangements from the lease definition.)

-ASU 2017-10, Determining the Customer of the Operation Services (Adopted with modification to clarify the customer in the previously adopted service concession arrangement definition.)40.
-This statement rejects FAS 13, as amended and interpreted, except for certain of the guidance on operating leases, sale-leaseback transactions and leveraged leases (i.e., paragraphs 15, 16.(b., c., d.), 19.(a., b.), 23.(b., c.), 36, 37, 39.c. and, 42-47).
-A complete list of all FASB Statements, Interpretations and Technical Bulletins adopted and rejected in this statement is as follows:(Staff Note – This guidance is superseded by Topic 842)
+c.
+ASU 2017-10, Determining the Customer of the Operation Services (Adopted with modification to clarify the customer in the previously adopted service concession arrangement definition.)

-a.
+d.
+ASU 2018-01, Land Easement Practical Expedient for Transition to Topic 842 (Rejected in its entirety.)

+e.
+ASU 2018-10, Codification Improvements to Topic 842, Leases (Rejected in its entirety.)

+f.
+ASU 2018-11, Leases (Topic 842), Targeted Improvements (Rejected in its entirety.)

+g.
+ASU 2018-20, Leases (Topic 842), Narrow-Scope Improvements for Lessors (Rejected for statutory accounting, except for paragraph 842-10-15-(40-42) as it was modified by ASU 2018-20.)

+h.
+ASU 2019-01, Leases (Topic 842), Codification Improvements (Rejected in its entirety.)

+(Staff Note – This guidance is superseded by Topic 842)

 (Staff Note – a. through c. have been moved to paragraph 52.)